Bakers prepare, bake and decorate bread, rolls, pastries, desserts, cakes and slices.

 - New Zealand Certificate in Trade Baking – Plant (Level 4)

 You can complete an apprenticeship and gain a New Zealand Certificate in Trade Baking (Level 4) through Competenz.

 A minimum of three years' secondary education is recommended.
-Useful subjects include home economics (food and nutrition), maths and processing technologies.
+Useful subjects include health, home economics (food and nutrition) and maths.

 Bakers need to be: